“Ngikhona!” I cried out again.

-Ngikhona.
-In Zulu, the native tongue of large swaths of Southern Africa, it’s the customary response to the greeting phrase Sawubona —I see you—.
+In Zulu, the native tongue of large swaths of Southern Africa, it’s the customary response to the greeting phrase Sawubona.

 It means I am here.

-A light breeze pried the dense curtain of clouds open just as I was about to leave, letting a slight ray of light through.
-Everyone gasped as the slightest impression of a rainbow took shape across the gorge.
-And I wondered if this was Africa’s way of saying Sawubona.
+A light breeze pried the curtain of clouds open.
+A ray of sunlight seeped through.
+And everyone gasped as the slightest impression of a rainbow took shape across the gorge.

 “Sawubona,” -I see you- I heard her whisper in colours.
 Africa had seen me, after all.